alyssaafp/Project_Assignment_TPPR2001/README.md

 - Visualises a landing page that shows the logo, information on how it works and images of some products.
 - Shows a clean layout that applies to big and smaller screens.
 - Buttons are interactive.
 - Fonts as follows are Arimo and Frank Ruhl and used accordingly.
+- Current HTML now has Popular Produce Section and Contact Form

 Challenges: